douglaz/psl/Home.md

 ##Getting Started with Probabilistic Soft Logic
 To get started with PSL you can follow one of these guides:
-- [[Command Line Interface for New Users | GettingStarted:CLI]]: If you are new to PSL we suggest that you start with our Command Line Interface (CLI), which allows you to write a complete model in a simple text file.
+- [[Command Line Interface for New Users | Getting Started with CLI]]: If you are new to PSL we suggest that you start with our Command Line Interface (CLI), which allows you to write a complete model in a simple text file.

 <Beginning PSL for New Users
 CLI for New Users